unisonweb/olddocsite/_includes/gettingstarted.markdown

 > 🧐 That said, boiling the ocean can take a long time.
 It's sensible to make decisions about when and where to innovate and not try to innovate All The Things right now.
 But let's be honest that this is what we're doing... and not forget to keep making things better later!

-Okay, but if there is one big _technical_ idea behind Unison, explored in pursuit of our overall goals, it's this: __Unison definitions are identified by content.__ Each definition is some syntax tree, hashed in a way that incorporates the hashes of all the dependencies of that definition and which is independent of the names of these definitions.
-A Unison hash uniquely identifies a Unison definition.
+Okay, but if there is one big _technical_ idea behind Unison, explored in pursuit of our overall goals, it's this: __Unison definitions are identified by content.__ Each definition is some syntax tree, and by hashing this tree in a way that incorporates the hashes of all the dependencies of that definition we obtain the Unison hash which uniquely identifies that definition.
 This is the basis for some serious improvements to the programmer experience: it eliminates builds and most dependency conflicts, allows for easy dynamic deployment of code, typed durable storage, and lots more.

 But this one technical idea is also a bit weird.
 The implications of it are weird!
 Consider this: if definitions are identified by their content, there's no such thing as changing a definition, there's only introducing new definitions.
 What can change is how we map definitions to human-friendly names. e.g. `x -> x + 1` (a definition) vs `Int.increment` (a name we associate with it for the purposes of writing and reading other code that references it).
 An analogy: Unison definitions are like stars in the sky.
 We can discover new stars and create new star maps that pick different names for the stars, but the stars exist independently of what we choose to call them.